-Independent Auditors Report to the Members
+Independent Auditors' Report to the Directors

-We have audited the financial statements of Southern Counties Baptist Association for the year ended 31 December 2012 which comprise the Statement of Financial Activities, the Balance Sheet and the related notes.
+We have audited the financial statements of Southern Counties Baptist Association for the year ended 31 December 2013 which comprise the Statement of Financial Activ i, the Income and Expenditure Account, the Balance Sheet and the related notes.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-This report is made solely to the charitable company's members, as a body, in accordance with chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the charitable company's trustees those matters we are required to state to them in an auditors report and for no other purpose.
+This report is made solely to the charitable company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the charitable company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charitable company and its members as a body, for our audit work, for this report, or for the opinions we have formed.